-The Americans Abroad Caucus counts 28 members as of December 2012, representing many states and all regions of the nation, from the West Coast, the Middle West, the South and the East Coast.
-Twenty-two Democrats and five Republicans are members.
+The Americans Abroad Caucus counts 27 members as of December 2013, representing many states and all regions of the nation, from the West Coast, the Middle West, the South and the East Coast.
+Twenty-one Democrats and six Republicans are members.
 ACA looks forward to working with these Representatives in Congress to advance the cause of Americans residing and working overseas.

 Carolyn B. Maloney (D-NY), Co-Chair http://maloney.house.gov

 Congresswoman Maloney has represented the 14th Congressional District of New York, the East side Manhattan and Queens, since 1993.
 She is a senior member of both the House Financial Services Committee and the House Oversight and Government Reform Committee, and immediate past Chair of the Joint Economic Committee.
 She is recognized as a national leader with extensive accomplishments on financial services, national security, the economy, and women’s issues.
 As co-founder of the House 9/11 Commission Caucus, Maloney helped author and pass legislation to implement all of the 9/11 Commission’s recommendations for improving intelligence gathering.
 The James Zadroga 9/11 Health Care and Compensation Act, her bill to provide health care and compensation for 9/11 first responders, residents and workers near Ground Zero passed Congress in late 2010 was signed into law by President Obama January 2, 2011.
 Congresswoman Maloney has been a long-time supporter of overseas Americans and is the co-founder of the Americans Abroad Caucus.
-In the 111th Congress, she introduced the Overseas Voting Practical Amendments Act of 2009 (H.R.1739) to significantly enhance the enfranchisement of overseas American voters.
+In the 113th Congress, she introduced the Commission on Americans Living Abroad Act (H.R.597) to ensure review of issues specific to Americans living outside the US.

 Tel: 202-225-7944 2332 Rayburn